alexbarton/ax-zsh/README.md

 =======================================

 AX-ZSH is a modular configuration system for the Z shell (ZSH).
-If provides sane defaults and is extendable by plugins.
+It provides sane defaults and is extendable by plugins.

 Installation